 Francis, the boss of a small plumbing supply company, is harassed by tax collectors, striking employees, and an impossible wife and daughter.
 His only joy is sharing lunch with his friend ...
 See full summary »

 A chronicle of a group of friends in rural France in 1918.
-Garris and Riton live in Marais, a quiet region along the banks of Loire river.
+Garris and Riton live in the marshlands along the banks of the Loire river.
 Riton is afflicted with a bad-tempered wife and three unruly children.
 Garris lives alone with his recollections of World War I trenches.
 Their daily life consists of seasonal work and visits from their two pals: Tane, the local train conductor and Amédée, a dreamer and voracious reader of classics.
 Meanwhile, Garris is overwhelmed by an unspoken love for a housemaid in the town, Marie...
 Written by

 L.H.
 Wong <email@example.com>

 Les Enfants Du Marais is a wonderful tale not only on account of its evocative imagery, atmospheric scenery and the fact that it is populated by genuine characters you know, once knew, or would like to know - it is a welcome and straight-forward reminder of what is important in life.
 Friendship and love and the simple but ever compelling pleasure found in physical work and play with a purpose; these are the scenarios in which true happiness is enjoyed to its fullest extent.
 It's not about tree-hugging, sandal-wearing save-the-world ideas but about true freedom -and what we choose to do with it.
 We get to witness the futility and sad contrivance of pomp and pride but also the power of change and a spot of kindness.
 Always without judgement yet never without feeling.
 This movie is not downright sentimental or nostalgic; it just happens to be good in what might be called an old-fashioned way, and it serves up some great laughs along the way.
 Above all, this is a movie for movie lovers with their hearts and minds in the right place.